-The next edition of the Olympic games will be held in Tokyo, Japan, and the organizers have truly pulled out all the stops.
-Japanese organizers have been investing extensively in research and development to ensure that this edition of the games is the most technologically advanced ever.
-Artificial intelligence, automated translation, facial recognition technology, and even 3-D athlete tracking will be among some of the new technologies that we will get to experience in Tokyo 2020.
+The organizers of The Olympic Games, held in Tokyo, Japan in 2021, invested extensively in research and development to ensure that the games were the most technologically advanced ever.
+Artificial intelligence, automated translation, facial recognition technology, and even 3-D athlete tracking were among some of the new technologies that we saw in Tokyo.

 Real-time translations with pop-up chat bubbles & clouds